thekuolab/thekuolab.github.io/the team.md

 				<header class="major">
 					<h3>Chiao-Hsuan Kuo 郭蕎瑄</h3>
 				</header>
-				<p>Chiao-Hsuan is a junior in the Biology Department.
-She is also participating in our experimental evolution project using bugs.</p>
+				<p>Chiao-Hsuan is a senior in the Biology Department.
+She is also in our field learning experiments using paper butterflies.</p>
 			</div>
 		</div>
 	</section>